 What You Should Know About Collecting Antique Weathervanes

 When shopping for antique weathervanes, you want to know the history and quality.
-You can expect to pay several thousands of dollars for an authentic antique weathervane.
+They may not cost as much as one of the most expensive items on Antiques Roadshow, but you can expect to pay several thousands of dollars for an authentic antique weathervane.